guyonmatteau/python-solidity/challenges/evm/README.md

     }
 ```

-This provides us insights in how we can construct the required components for the Opcode workflow:
+This provides us insights in how we can construct the required components for the workflow.

+**Opcode workflow:**
 1. Load calldata `n` to the stack
 2. If `n` is 0 or 1, jump to return
 3. Prepare for-loop by initializing variables